Just a four-hour drive from Cape Town, the Gondwana Game Reserve in South Africa will give you an authentic African safari

 Getting Around: I would personally rent a car and drive, but if you’re not comfortable navigating unfamiliar terrain, there are a number of driving services you can higher.
 Hiring a service like this is a popular option if you aren’t going super far!

-Safety: One of the questions I’m asked often is if it’s safe to travel to South Africa as a solo female traveler.
-Since moving here, I’ve never felt in danger, but I always practice common sense and make sure I’m aware of my surroundings.
+Safety: One of the questions I’m asked often is if it’s safe to travel to South Africa.
+Since arriving here, I’ve never felt in danger, but I always practice common sense and make sure I’m aware of my surroundings.